-Community and promotions grants are entirely ratepayer funded.
-Promotions & Events grants are funded through a targeted rate.
+Community and Promotions & Events grants are entirely ratepayer funded, through a targeted rate.
 Grant budgets are set by Council and community boards during their long-term and annual planning processes.
 The financial year runs from July through June.

 The total amount available for distribution in this current funding round is shown in the table below.
-This is the second funding round for the 2024/25 financial year and applications close on Sunday 2 March 2025 for decisions in May 2025.
-These figures reflect the commitments already made for the 2024/25 financial year.
+This is the first funding round for the 2025/26 financial year and applications close on Sunday 6 July 2025 for decisions in September 2025.